gambit-robotics/mlx90640-thermal-sensor/README.md

 Make sure that the I2C wires are connected to the [correct pins](https://pinout.xyz/ ): Connect the device's SDA to the SDA pin on the board and its SCL to the SCL pin on the Raspberry Pi.

 When the device boots up, it follows a calibration sequence and will not show readings or an image immediately.
 Allow 5-10 seconds for the device to extract its calibration parameters and apply them, and then it will start measuring and reporting data.

+"Frame read failed: Too many retries"

+**Description:** This error typically occurs with IR camera modules and similar specialized cameras.
+It happens when the camera module is still initializing or calibrating itself, but `viam-server` is already attempting to read frames from it.
+This can also be caused by I2C communication issues between the board and the camera module, particularly on Raspberry Pi 5 systems.

+**Solution:** Try one of the following approaches:

+1. **Reduce the refresh rate for I2C cameras**:
+   For I2C-based cameras (like some IR modules), try setting the refresh rate to a lower value (for example, 2Hz instead of 4Hz).
+   This can help with I2C bus timing issues, especially on Raspberry Pi 5 systems.

+1. **Check physical connections**:

+   - Ensure the camera module is properly connected.
+   - For I2C cameras, verify that the SCK (clock) pin is properly connected and not shorted to ground or power.
+     If the pin has been shorted, this can permanently damage the hardware.

+If these steps don't resolve the issue, check your machine logs for additional error messages that might provide more specific information about the problem.